 One law that’s been in effect for over 40 years is the OSHA Act of 1970.
 It requires all workers be able to do their job under working conditions that are free of known dangers.
 Safety equipment is required for a reason -- to protect workers.
 If safety equipment is not provided, an employer clearly is overstepping the lines of known dangers.

-Get Help from a Grinnell Workers’ Compensation Lawyer
+Get Help from an Iowa Workers’ Compensation Lawyer

 An employer who fails to provide safety equipment and a safe work environment is in violation of federal law.
 The employer must address a work injury that occurs under unsafe work conditions, in addition to shouldering the costs.